Code-Institute-Submissions/CI_MS1/README.md

 5. Click Save, the page will refresh
 6. Scroll down to the Github Pages section again and locate the published link to the [site](https://ssruoh.github.io/CI_MS1/)

-**Forking The repository**
+**Forking The Repository**

-The a copy of the Github repository can be forked to another account for viewing or editing without affecting the original one with the following steps:
+The copy of the Github repository can be forked to another account for viewing or editing without affecting the original one with the following steps:

 1. Login to Github and locate the [repository](https://github.com/ssruoh/CI_MS1)
 2. On top right, right under the Account menu and Notifications, click on the Fork button.
 This will create a copy of the repository to your Github account.